Are you interested in learning how to become a public defender? If so, you’ve come to the right place!

 Most bar exams are divided into multiple days and consist of multiple-choice and essay-style questions.
 Torts, real estate, contracts, criminal, constitutional, and evidence law are covered.

 The bar exam is challenging; fortunately, there are tried and true methods you can follow.
-Studying hard for the bar exam is important to achieve a passing grade.
+Studying for the bar exam is important to achieve a passing grade.
 Build a study schedule well before the exam, and get organized.
 Mitigate stress as much as possible.

 Most states require applicants to the bar association also to pass the Multistate Professional Responsibility Examination (MPRE).
 It evaluates candidates' familiarity with and comprehension of the rules that govern the ethical behavior of lawyers.